UCB-Econ-148/sp24/syllabus.md

 - Time Series
 - Introduction to ML

-Slides and code will be posted after each lecture, and they will cover everything you are required to know for the course.
-There is no one textbook that covers the content of this course the way we intend on covering it, though we will link supplementary readings.
+Lecture and Discussion slides and code will be posted after each section, and they will cover everything you are required to know for the course.

 <!-- There is a work-in-progress textbook -->